ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Connect Gitpod to RDS Instance
 :white_check_mark: DONE.
 I didn't any issue to follow Andrews instructions, it is the first time I did such work like this and I found it very interesting and applicable in projects at work.

-The steps to connect Gtpod to RDS instance are below:
+The steps to connect Gitpod to RDS instance are below:

 1. Start RDS db `cruddur-db-instance`

 Started with warmings when the status is active
 <p align="center"><img src="assets/week4/dd_rds_start_failed.png" alt="accessibility text"></p>

-No errors seein the events report:
+No errors seen in the events report:
 <p align="center"><img src="assets/week4/dd_rds_start_faileld2.png" alt="accessibility text"></p>

 3. Get Gipod public IP